 - Nurse staffing patterns applicable to other specialized areas/units of the hospital should apply equally to the boarded ED patients to assure that there is a consistent standard of care within the organization.
 These staffing patterns must not degrade the ability of the ED staff to provide emergency care and must be consistent with established guidelines.

 - Hospital diversion, as a temporary solution to ED boarding, should only be instituted if internal resources have been exhausted and outside community facilities have resources available to meet the needs of diverted patients.
 Additionally, all mechanisms for diversion must be consistent with ACEP policy on ambulance diversion.

 - Hospital regulatory and accrediting bodies should mandate standards for prompt transfer of admitted patients from the ED to inpatient units.

-- Hospitals should have established protocols and procedures related to the expeditious transfer of boarded patients to in-network facilities with acceptable, available inpatient beds when none are available at the hospital of origin.
+Hospitals should have established protocols and procedures related to the expeditious transfer of boarded patients to in-network facilities, outside hospitals, or alternative care settings with appropriate inpatient beds when none are available at the hospital of origin.

 If psychiatric patients are boarded in the ED, either admitted for a psychiatric purpose or pending admission, the hospital must assure the same level of oversight and psychiatric care afforded to inpatient psychiatric patients.